Mentha × piperita L.

 Bloom Time: Mid to late summer

-Mentha x piperita is a herbaceous, rhizomatous perennial with smooth stems and dark green leaves with reddish veins, an acute apex, and coarsely toothed margins.
-It grows up to 35 inches (90 cm).
-Leaves are up to 3.5 inches (9 cm) long and up to 1.57 inches (4 cm) wide.
-The purple flowers are up to 0.31 inches (8 mm) long and up to 0.2 inches (5 mm) in diameter.
-It is in bloom from mid to late summer.
+Mentha × piperita is a herbaceous, rhizomatous perennial with smooth stems and dark green leaves with reddish veins, an acute apex, and coarsely toothed margins.
+It grows up to 35 inches (90 cm) tall.
+Leaves are up to 3.5 inches (9 cm) long and 1.57 inches (4 cm) wide.
+The purple flowers are up to 0.31 inches (8 mm) long, up to 0.2 inches (5 mm) in diameter, and appear from mid to late summer.

 How to Grow and Care

 Mint is one of the few culinary herbs growing well in shady areas, although it can withstand full sun if kept watered.

 Cuttings of Mint will root easily in soil or water, and mature plants can be divided and transplanted.
 However, you can start new plants from seed.
 Sow outdoors in late spring or start seed indoors about 8 to 10 weeks before the last frost.
 Keep soil moist until the seed germinates.

 Mint prefers rich, moist soil with a slightly acidic pH between 6.5 and 7.0.
 If the soil is somewhat lean, top-dress yearly with organic matter and apply an organic fertilizer mid-season after shearing.